senzing-garage/knowledge-base/HOWTO/find-aws-sshd-public-ip.md

-# Howto find the SSHD container's public ip address in AWS
+# How to find the SSHD container's public ip address in AWS

 ## Open ECS